Contagion (video game): Gameplay

 Contagion is a multiplayer focused game with three different game modes; Hunted, Escape, and Extraction.
 There is also a beta game mode called Flatline.

 Hunted, which supports up to 16 players, is a free-for-all "deathmatch" game mode in which players fight each other, while A.I.-controlled zombies wander the level and serve as an environmental hazard.
 When a player is killed, they respawn as a zombie and can participate alongside the A.I.-controlled zombies in attacking the surviving players.
 The goal of the game is to be the last living player.

 Escape is a cooperative game mode in which a team of up to 8 players is tasked with progressing through a level, fighting through zombies while completing various mission objectives in a linear order with the ultimate goal of escaping the map.

 Extraction is another cooperative game mode in which the goal is to explore a location and rescue a number of A.I.-controlled non-player character survivors.
-When reaching an area with survivors to save, the players will have to fend off a horde with the resources found in that area; and after a few minutes, you can extract those survivors at the border of the location, where the survivors will drop the weapons and ammo they're carrying on themselves.
+When reaching an area with survivors to save, the players will have to fend off a horde with the resources found in that area; and after a few minutes, you can extract those survivors at the border of the location, where the survivors will drop the weapons and ammo they're carrying.
 If all the survivors of the current area die, the players will fail.